 Class of 1963 Alumni Scholarship

 The Class of 1963 decided to endow a scholarship for the College during the 30th anniversary of their graduation from medical school in 1993.
 Dr. J. Malcolm Moore, Class Agent, presented an endowment to the College of Medicine in June 1998.
 The class determined that the recipient must be a sophomore who is an Arkansas resident, who has financial need and whose grades fall in the mid-range of the class.
 The recipient is eligible for renewal of the scholarship until graduation if the financial need continues.
-Michael E. Barnett, M.D., a leader in establishing this scholarship, was selected by his class to make the inaugural presentation in 1998 to Nat Robertson of North Little Rock.
+Michael E. Barnett, M.D., a leader in establishing this scholarship, was selected by his class to make the inaugural presentation in 1998.

 Class of 1964 Alumni Scholarship

 Class Agent, Rex Easter, M.D., and his fellow classmates presented a scholarship to the College of Medicine during the 1999 Alumni Weekend, marking the 35-year anniversary of their graduation from medical school.
 The scholarship recipient must be an Arkansas resident with financial need who is in the mid-range of his/her class.
 The scholarship is awarded to a sophomore and will be renewed until graduation provided the recipient continues to meet the criteria.
-The inaugural award was presented in 1999 to Mark Dyer of Little Rock.
+The inaugural award was presented in 1999.

 Class of 1965 Alumni Scholarship

 The Class of 1965 established a scholarship fund in 1995 and class members continue to make contributions to this fund.
 Upperclassmen who have demonstrated outstanding academic achievement are given priority consideration.
 The Class of 1965 reserves the right to modify scholarship selection criteria.
-The inaugural award was presented to Lori Cheney of Mountain Home in 1995.
+The inaugural award was presented in 1995.

 Class of 1968/A.J.
 Thompson, M.D., Memorial Scholarship